 |Foreign currency monetary translation difference account ||33.45 ||(0.89) |

 Management Discussion and Analysis Report (MDA)

-The brief overview of the major developments of each of the Subsidiaries businessis presented below.
-Further MDA forming part of this Reportalso brings out review ofthe business operations of various subsidiaries and jointly controlled entities.
+The brief overview of the developments of each of the majorsubsidiaries' business is presented below.
+Further MDA forming part of this Reportalso brings out review of the business operations of major subsidiaries and jointlycontrolled entities.

-Your Companys aviation business comprises of GMR Aviation Private Limited a 100%subsidiary of the Company which is operating in the general aviation space.
+Your Company's aviation business comprises of GAPL a 100%subsidiary of the Company which is operating in the general aviation space.

 An overview of these assets during the year is briefly given below: